Fey0xFF/Career-Resources/README.md

 ## Contribution Guidelines

-1. **Fork & Branch**: Fork this repository and create a new branch for your changes.
+1. **Pull Request**: Open a pull request and briefly explain your contribution (e.g., added interview questions for a SOC Analyst role).
 2. **Write Clear Descriptions**: When adding resources, please provide a clear, concise description.
 3. **Check for Duplicates**: If the resource you’re adding is already there, consider adding extra details or updates instead of duplicating.
-4. **Pull Request**: Open a pull request and briefly explain your contribution (e.g., added interview questions for a SOC Analyst role).
-5. **Organization**:
+4. **Organization**:
    - If you’re adding multiple items, try to place them in the relevant sections (Interview Prep, On the Job Insights, etc.).
-   - If you’re not sure where your resource fits, open an issue and we’ll figure it out together!
+   - If you’re not sure where your resource fits, open an issue and we’ll figure it out together! or hop in our [Discord](https://discord.gg/level-effect)

 ## License
 Unless otherwise specified, all contributions here are licensed under the [MIT License](LICENSE).
 Feel free to use, adapt, and share these resources.